-But there is a disadvantage of using plugins to set up a free SSL certificate on your website and the disadvantage is that the plugin catches insecure URLs when the page loads, which increases your page load time a little bit.
+But there is a disadvantage to using plugins to set up a free SSL certificate on your website and the disadvantage is that the plugin catches insecure URLs when the page loads, which increases your page load time a little bit.

 That is why experts use the manual method to set up their free SSL certificate.

 Just like Let’s Encrypt there are many other websites now that are providing Free SSL certificates for your website.

 Let’s Encrypt is a non-profit organization that free SSL certificates.
 It’s automated, which means you don’t have to spend time creating CSR and sending it to the CA authority to get it signed.
 It all happens in the background on your web servers.

 Let’s Encrypt has issued more than 200+ million certificates so far.